 For a survey of basic properties of Kolmogorov complexity we refer the reader to the introductory chapters of \cite{li-vitanyi} and \cite{shen-vereshchagin}.

-\paragraph{Communication complexity.} In what follows we use the conventional notion of a communication protocol for two parties (traditionally called Alice and Bob), see for detailed definitions \cite{kushilevitz}.
+\paragraph{Communication Complexity.} In what follows we use the conventional notion of a communication protocol for two parties (traditionally called Alice and Bob), see for detailed definitions \cite{kushilevitz}.
 In a deterministic communication protocol the inputs of Alice and Bob are denoted $x$ and $y$ respectively.
 A deterministic communication protocol is said to be correct for inputs of length $n$ if for all $x,y\in\{0,1\}^n$, following this protocol Alice and Bob obtain a valid result $z=z(x,y)$.
-The sequence of messages sent by Alice and Bob to each other while following the protocol's step is called a \emph{transcript} of the communication.
+The sequence of messages sent by Alice and Bob to each other while following the steps of the protocol is called a \emph{transcript} of the communication.

-In the setting of randomized protocols with \emph{private} sources if randomness, Alice can access $x$ and an additional string of bits $r_A$, and Bob can access $y$ and an additional string of bits $r_B$.
+In the setting of randomized protocols with \emph{private} sources of randomness, Alice can access $x$ and an additional string of bits $r_A$, and Bob can access $y$ and an additional string of bits $r_B$.
 A randomized communication protocol is said to be correct for inputs of length $n$ if for \emph{all} $x,y\in\{0,1\}^n$ and for \emph{most} $r_A$ and $r_B$, following this protocol Alice and Bob obtain a valid result $z=z(x,r_A,y,r_B)$.

 In a secret key agreement protocol, \emph{correctness} of the result $z$ means that (i)~$z$ is of the required size and (ii)~it is almost incompressible even given the transcript of the communication.
 That is, if $t=t(x,r_A,y,r_B)$ denotes the transcript of the communication, then $C(z|t)$ must be close enough to $|z|$.
 Note that in this setting the transcript $t$ and the final result $z$ are not necessarily functions of the inputs $x,y$, they may depend also on the random bits used by Alice and Bob.
 For a more detailed discussion of this setting we refer the reader to \cite{RZ1}.